 The picture looks almost due west.
 The buildings in the right distance are Lower Sanna.

 The name Glendrian derives from the Gaelic Gleann an Draighinn meaning ‘blackthorn glen’ .
 The first written reference, in 1619, is to the tenant, Allester McEan Voir VcEan, living in ‘Glendreane’, who was one of the MacIains involved in depredations against Donald Campbell of Barbreck and besieging Mingary Castle .

 In 1667 the Earl of Argyll’s possessions were listed as including “…, the 2½ merk lands of Auchinhaw and Glenindryane…” – ‘Auchinhaw’ is probably Achnaha.

 In 1716 the male inhabitants of Glendryen were listed as John MacColl, John McIllichreist, Donald McKenzie, Alexander Campbell, John McLachan, and Donald McLachlan.
 For comparison, Achnaha listed seven men.

-The earliest map is Alexander Bruce’s map of 1733 , left, which shows the clachan as ‘Glendrien’.
+The earliest map is Alexander Bruce’s map of 1733 , left, which shows the settlement as ‘Glendrien’.
 The ‘improved 64 acres’ of ‘Moss of Glendrien’ is the large area of drained marshland which is clearly visible today to the northeast of Achnaha.
-Itwas part of the works undertaken on the instruction s of the then Ardnamurchan Estate owner, Alexander
+Itwas part of the works undertaken on the instructions of the then Ardnamurchan Estate owner, Alexander Murray.